 For health services available up to 18 years, please visit the following page: 0 to 18 years, Health Services

 Community Team for People with learning disabilities (CTPLD)

 One of the key services you may find helpful when you reach 18 is CTPLD.

-The CTPLD supports people who have a learning disability, are over 18 years old, and need support to live or to manage their lives.
+The CTPLD supports people who have a learning disability, are over 18 years old, and have a health need.
 They work closely with individuals, and their carers, to help maintain or improve their quality of life, health, and wellbeing.
-The service is provided jointly with our Wiltshire Council Adult Social Care colleagues.
+The service is provided in partnership with our Wiltshire Council Adult Social Care colleagues.

 They also support carers, and other health professionals and providers, with managing people's health needs.

-The CTPLD can arrange a variety of services from a Direct Payment, to support in people's own homes, short breaks (respite care), and day services.
-The team work with adults with a learning disability who have complex needs, behaviours, and autism, who require highly specialised support and services to meet their health needs.
+The CTPLD team work with adults with a learning disability who have complex needs, behaviours, and autism, who require highly specialised support and services to meet their health needs.